Controlling spatial correlation in k-space interpolation networks for MRI reconstruction: denoising versus apparent blurring: Discussion

 \section{Discussion}

-In this work, we investigated the distribution of noise variance on pixel level through autodifferentiation in a shallow k-space interpolation network.
-The noise variance can be decomposed into eigenpixel and pixel contamination components based on its intensity profile and spatial distribution, representing the linear and nonlinear characteristics of the reconstruction, respectively.
-These components were used as recurrent information in a self-informed network to achieve a trade-off between denoising and apparent blurring.
+In this work, we decomposed the pixel-level noise variance of a k-space interpolation network into linear and nonlinear contributions: (1) the eigenpixel variance, which captures noise amplification originating from the pixel location itself; and (2) the pixel contamination variance, which captures contributions from spatially separate pixel locations driven by nonlinear activations.
+We extended beyond intuitively motivating network denoising by quantifying the apparent blurring of the network as the normalized ratio of pixel contamination to the eigenpixel variance.
+Relying solely on network parameters, the variance metrics were suitable as recurrent information in a self-informed network to achieve a trade-off between denoising and apparent blurring.